MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/network/README.md

 Column header | Description
 :------------ | :-------------
 **Name/Path** | The filename and/or path of the item loaded.
 **Protocol** |	The connection protocol.
 For example, connections to a standard web server use HTTP, while encrypted connections generally use HTTPS.
-Internet Explorer supports a number of connection protocols.
+Microsoft Edge supports a number of connection protocols.
 **Method** |	The HTTP method verb (for example, `POST` or `GET`).
 **Result/Description** |	The HTTP response code and a brief description of what it means.
 **Content Type** |	The type of content that's received.